uclahs-cds/pipeline-Nextflow-module/README.md

 4. Call the process with the inputs where needed
 5. Aggregate and save the output validation files as needed

+### Index Sequencing File
+##### Description
+Module for indexing sequencing files, including uncompressed and compressed *.vcf, *.bam, *.gff,  using `tabix`.

+Tools used: `SAMtools`.

+Inputs:
+  - file_to_index: path for file or directory to validate

+Parameters:
+  - workflow_output_dir: directory to store index files.
+  - workflow_log_output_dir: directory to store log files.
+  - docker_image_version: SAMtools docker image version within which process will run.
+The default is: `1.15.1`
+  - process_label: assign Nextflow process label to process to control resource allocation.
+For specific CPU and memory allocation, include static allocations in node-specific config files
+  - main_process: Set output directory to the specified main process instead of `SAMtools-1.15.1`
+##### How to use
+1. Add this repository as a submodule in the pipeline of interest
+2. Include the `index_file_tabix` process from the module `main.nf` with a relative path
+3. Use the `addParams` directive when importing to specify any params
+4. Call the process with the inputs where needed

 ## License